Manila Light Rail Transit System: Advent of Line 1 (1977-2003)

 The line was test-run in March 1984, and the first half of Line 1, from Baclaran to Arroceros (now Central Terminal), was opened on December 1, 1984.
 Carriedo station was later opened on April 14, 1985.
 The second half, from Doroteo Jose to Monumento, was opened on May 12, 1985.
 Overcrowding and poor maintenance took its toll a few years after opening.
-In 1990, the Line 1 fell so far into disrepair due to premature wear and tear that trains headed to Central Terminal station had to slow to a crawl to avoid further damage to the support beams below as cracks reportedly began to appear.
-The premature aging of Line 1 led to an extensive refurbishing and structural capacity expansion program with a help of Japan's ODA.
+In 1990, due to premature wear and tear of Line 1, trains headed to Central Terminal station had to slow to a crawl to avoid further damage to the support beams below as cracks reportedly began to appear.
+The premature aging of Line 1 led to an extensive refurbishing and structural capacity expansion program with the help of Japan's ODA.

-For the next few years Line 1 operations ran smoothly.
+For the next few years, Line 1 operations ran smoothly.
 In 2000, however, employees of METRO Inc. went on strike, paralyzing Line 1 operations from July 25 to August 2, 2000.
 Consequently, the LRTA did not renew its operating contract with METRO Inc. that expired on July 31, 2000, and assumed all operational responsibility.
 At around 12:15 pm on December 30, 2000, a bomb—later learned to have been planted by Islamic terrorists—went off in the front coach of a Line 1 train pulling into Blumentritt station, killing 11 and injuring over 60 people in the most devastating of a series of attacks that day, now known as the Rizal Day bombings.